hunterdyar/AsciiSlides/README.md

 ### PowerPoint isn't Free
 PowerPoint got rid of it's free presentation viewer.
 Now you can no longer even *view* presentations without paying for office.
 Or installing LibreOffice and hoping it works well.
 (Hey, in LibeOffice's defense, it's pretty good at managing powerpoint files).

 I've never used [Keynote](https://support.apple.com/keynote) but it isn't free either.
 [Figma slides](https://www.figma.com/slides/) is part of figma and so it isn't free either, right?
+Same for [Canva Presentations](https://www.canva.com/presentations/)

 - [Sozi](https://sozi.baierouge.fr/) is free but I haven't tried it.
 - [LibreOffice Impress](https://www.libreoffice.org/discover/impress/) remains the strongest FOSS competitor to PowerPoint, but it also - intentionally - works the same way.